Federal judge dismisses grocery industry suit against Seattle’s $4-an-hour hazard pay law

 “The City of Seattle has enacted an Ordinance that serves the discrete interests of a small group at the expense of other grocers, other essential workers, and the other residents of Seattle,” lawyers for the Northwest Grocery Association and the Washington Food Industry Association wrote.

-Seattle City Attorney Pete Holmes countered that the law is well within the city’s purview of protecting workers and regulating business.
+Holmes countered that the law is well within the city’s purview of protecting workers and regulating business.

 “For more than eight decades, the unquestionable law of the land has enabled local